michelleherman13/project-2/README.md

 ### Transform the Data

-Data was transformed using Jupyter Notebook to import and clean data to be usable to make a final determination of where people were reportedly happiest globally in 2015 and 2016.
+Data was transformed using Jupyter Notebook to import and clean data to be use\able to make a final determination of where people were reportedly happiest globally in 2015 and 2016.

 Import CSV datasets
 Renamed and dropped columns